edenhaus/esphome-extraflame/docs/hex address translation.md

 # Extraflame Address Translation

+Below my analysis of my oven.
+As I cannot find any model number on it, a image of it can be found [here](images/board.jpeg).

+All description beginning with `??`, means I'm not sure and it's only a fast assumption.

 ## RAM (0x00)

 | **Address** | **Formula** | **Unit** | **Description**                           | **Ex. value (dec)** |